davidvdp/Tasmota/README.md

+# Brink Renovent Excellent Opentherm Extension

+Adds the functionality of setting and getting ventilation capacity for Brink Renovent Excellent type heat recovery units.
+I added the possibility to set ventilation capacity to the Opentherm implementation already available in Tasmota.

+Check [tasmota OpenTherm documentation](https://tasmota.github.io/docs/OpenTherm/) for more information.

+Use following commands to set and get the ventilation capacity of the unit.

+**To get the current ventilation capacity:**

+`ot_cventilation`

+**To set the ventilation capactity:**

+`ot_cventilation 25`

+Ventilation capacity should be between 0 and 100.

+# TASMOTA Readme:

 ![Tasmota logo](/tools/logo/TASMOTA_FullLogo_Vector.svg)

 Alternative firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) based devices with **easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX**.